Chow Hound: Reception

 Animator Eric Goldberg writes, "This is one of my all-time favorite Chuck Jones cartoons for a variety of reasons, not the least of which is that it may be the darkest film he ever made...
 Talk about a morality play!
 I don't think I've ever seen comic retribution played out with such devilish, and deserved, relish.
 A masterpiece."

 Home media

-Chow Hound is available (uncensored and uncut) on Looney Tunes Golden Collection: Volume 6, disc 4, and on Blu-ray Disc (presented uncensored and in 1080p high definition) as part of the Looney Tunes Platinum Collection: Volume 1, disc 2.
+Chow Hound is available (uncensored and uncut) on DVD as part of the Looney Tunes Golden Collection: Volume 6, disc 4, and on Blu-ray (presented in 1080p high definition) as part of the Looney Tunes Platinum Collection: Volume 1, disc 2.